idia640/presentations/week08/PITCHME.md

 Note:

-There is a link between empathy & cooperation
+There is a link between empathy & cooperation.

-Monkeys and people have neural systems in pre-motor cortex to coordinate complex actions.
+Monkeys and people have neural systems in the pre-motor cortex to coordinate complex actions.
 When you perform an action certain neurons fire; the same neurons fire when you see someone perform an action.
-Neural connections to the parietal cortex.
-These are tuned when you do something or see someone do something.
-Linked to your emotional system.
+Neural connections to the parietal cortex, which integrates sensory information, are tuned when you do something or see someone do something.

+Unsurprisingly, this pathway is also linked to your emotional system.
 If you see someone happy, you feel happiness.
 This is the basis of empathy.
 Empathy is the basis of social connection.
 How you are brought up matters?
 What you experience gets strengthened.

 Early learning is important - half of neural connections die off by the age of 5.